BleuLlama/ImageWriterIISimulator/README.md

 This section of this document will be populated as I work on it.

-# Design and Research
+### Design and Research

 * Basic sketches of the system and how it works... all of the Software Engineering-ey stuff to get my brain in order.
 * Figure out what languages to use for each component. (probably python)
 * Determine directory structure, etc.
 * Set up git repository (this)

-# Hardware Confirmation For Testing
+### Hardware Confirmation For Testing

 * Document and confirm cabling to go from my Apple IIc to my dev machine
 * Document and confirm cabling to go from a 68k Mac to my dev machine

+### Software for testing

+* word processor(s) on Apple
+* Print Shop on Apple

-# Video presentation Setup
+### Video presentation Setup

 * Make sure I have the ability to produce a nice video demonstrating the project
-* perhaps make a video showing my test and development setup before July 15
+* perhaps make a video showing my test and development setup before July 16

 ## During KansasFest HackFest 2021

-# Primary Software
+### Primary Software

 All of the parts from "listening on a serial port" through to the local file generation will be generated during the Hackfest per the rules.

+### Preliminary plan of attack

+This section will roughly cover the individual specific tasks I'll need to tackle to make this happen.
+I'll be using Python3 and the PySerial library.

+- Create a python3 program that will read from the serial port
+- extend it to save the captured data to a file (for testing without hardware)
+- Write Apple //c basic program that opens 9600 8N1 and outputs some text
+- Confirm it works and stores the data properly.
+- Switch it to run at 9600 7N2 (iirc), and confirm it works per IW2 defaults
+- When it does, print from Print Shop, capture to file
+-